 - Home goods: the average CTR is 2.44%

 - B2B: the average CTR is 0.46%

 - Home goods: the average CTR is 0.49%

 - eCommerce: the average CTR is 2.07%

 How to Optimize Your Click-Through Rate (CTR)

 CTR is usually associated with an action leading up to a conversion, but should not be mistaken with conversion rate.
 However, as one of the key steps in the chain of events leading to conversions, it needs to be optimized to maximize the number of people who can convert.
 The CTR can be increased by improving the performance of the elements it tracks: copy, imagery, subject lines, titles, descriptions, and keywords.

 To achieve the best results, you need to look at each element individually and employ industry best practices to raise the game.
 For example, packing your ad copy, headlines and descriptions with power words, such as ‘exclusive’, ‘revealed’, ‘hidden’ or ‘lifetime’, is a surefire way to incite action and tempt people into clicking through to your landing page.
 To increase email CTR, avoid using generic phrases like ‘click here’ as click-through text because it tells your subscribers nothing about what’s waiting for them on the other side of the link.

-Spend time studying the most powerful optimization techniques and learning more about advertising on Google AdWords and Facebook, and nailing SEO and email marketing to really perfect your strategy and drive more targeted traffic to your online store.
+Spend time studying the most powerful optimization techniques and learning more about advertising on Google Ads and Facebook, and nailing SEO and email marketing to really perfect your strategy and drive more targeted traffic to your online store.

 Want to Learn More?